About David D. Yeh

 I’ve also received training in acupuncture from Taiwanese acupuncturist Richard Tan and have completed basic and advanced studies with Susan Johnson on the use of Master Tung’s points.

-As an avid practitioner of qigong (Chinese energy exercises), I trained intensively with Shaolin Wahnam, and received certification as a Medical Qigong Practitioner by the International College of Medical Qigong, and I’ve also studied with qigong healer Michael Lomax.
+As an avid practitioner of qigong (Chinese energy exercises), I trained intensively with Shaolin Wahnam, and received certification as a Medical Qigong Practitioner by the International College of Medical Qigong.
 I am currently pursuing neigong training with Damo Mitchell at Lotus Neigong.

 Prior to becoming an acupuncturist, I attended Stanford University and graduated with a B.A. in Psychology.